ShauryaSingh1709/meowsort/README.md

 ![License](https://img.shields.io/github/license/ShauryaSingh1709/meowsort)
 ![Downloads](https://img.shields.io/pypi/dm/meowsort)

-**MeowSort** is a lightweight Python utility library that provides a simple and reliable interface for sorting iterables.
+A lightweight Python sorting utility that automatically selects the best algorithm for your dataset.
-It automatically selects the appropriate sorting algorithm depending on the dataset size.

 The goal of this library is to provide a minimal, easy-to-use sorting tool for developers and students.